katheermizal/Develop-ChatGPT-AI-Tool-Using-React-JS/README.md

 - Rename the `env.example` file in to `.env`
 - Upadate your `OpenAI API key` in to the `.env` file.
 - How to create `OpenAI API Key`? you can able to refer from the following link https://www.youtube.com/watch?v=swcXTgvjHSA
-- Run `npm run dev` will run the server and app in the development mode.
+- Run `npm run start` will run the  app in the development mode.
+- Run `npm run server` will run the  dev server.

 ## Available Scripts